Some Russians wary of Putin's return

 Putin is popular in Russia after overseeing an economic boom during his first two presidential terms from 2000 to 2008, establishing control of Russia's vast energy and commodities sectors and restoring some pride in the country's leadership.

-But endemic corruption and the gulf between rich and poor have angered ordinary Russians and alarmed foreigners considering investing in the $1.5 trillion economy.
+But endemic corruption and the gulf between rich and poor have angered ordinary Russians and alarmed foreigners considering investing in the $1.5 trillion (967.1 billion pounds) economy.

-"There will be even less democracy and even less hope for Russia to one day be a civilized country," Oksana Yermoshina, a 42-year-old reporter in St Petersburg, said of Putin's return.
+"There will be even less democracy and even less hope for Russia to one day be a civilised country," Oksana Yermoshina, a 42-year-old reporter in St Petersburg, said of Putin's return.

 Russia is perceived as the most corrupt country in the G20, according to Berlin-based watchdog Transparency International, which rated Russia 154th out of 178 nations in its corruption perceptions index this year, along with Cambodia and Kenya.